-You can change the gain, display mode, and sweep-without opening the Stop Display menu-through on-screen tools.
-Select the tool/button for the setting you want to adjust.
-All the available tools are located on the top and bottom of the display and are highlighted for a few seconds when the application is first opened or if you select anywhere in the middle of the application tile.
+You can use the on-screen tools to change the gain, display mode, and sweep without opening the Stop Display menu.
+Select the button for the setting to adjust.
+The available tools are on the top and bottom of the display.
+They are highlighted for a few seconds when the application is first opened or if you select anywhere in the middle of the application tile.